operasoftware/devopera/articles/_posts/2015-04-09-ux-accessibility-aria-label.md

 ## Accessible names

 HTML elements have roles and names.
 These are both bits of text.
 If you were to think of them as people, you could say their role is _who they are_ and their name is _what they have to say_.
 Regarding interactive elements like `<button>`s, names are important because they tell you what the element is for and what it will do.
-Their role is “button” and their name might be “press me to do x”.
+Their role is “button” and their name might be “do x”.

 The “button” role piece of text is provided simply by using the `<button>` element, but the name must be written manually, by the author.
 The easiest (and best) way to supply a name for an element is to **write some text between the opening and closing tags**, like so: